9aia/thal/pm/BACKLOG.md

   - Add community guidelines link to the "Character Builder".
   - Validate character on create
     - Give feedback
-  - Add report
-  - Check safety of messages
-  - Check safety of fields
-- Add a locale modal on the home page.
-- Add language drawer containing UI language and translation settings
-- Allow users to invalidate all sessions
-- Add a locale modal on the home page.
-- Add moderation.
-  - Create community guidelines
-  - Add community guidelines link to the "Character Builder".
-  - Validate character on create
-    - Give feedback
   - Add report button (open modal) to contact options
   - Check safety of messages
   - Check safety of fields